 Once you've made UCLan your firm choice, you can apply for a room in Halls.You don't need to wait for your exam results.
 We have a choice of accommodation available, but it's best to act early to reserve the room you want.
 If you're already holding an accommodation offer from us, you'll start to receive details from the end of August of where to collect your keys.
-You can also access this information via the accomodation portal.
+You can also access this information via the accommodation portal.

-Find out what you need to bring when moving into student accomodation.
+Find out what you need to bring when moving into student accommodation.
 If you'll be living off campus, our sustainable and active travel information explains the best ways to commute into Preston.
-You can even request a personal travel plan by emailing email@example.com.
+You can even request a personal travel plan by emailing firstname.lastname@example.org.

 Enrolment is the formal step which confirms your status as a student at the University of Central Lancashire.
 As soon as we've emailed you your username and password you should use these to enrol on your course, so as not to delay any student finance or access to other university services.
 Enrolment should take no longer than 10 minutes and is a simple confirmation of your details.

-Your UCLan card acts as your offical University identification, allowing you access to the Library, register your attendance at classes and other services.
+Your UCLan card acts as your official University identification, allowing you access to the Library, register your attendance at classes and other services.
 Order your UCLan card by uploading a photo using our online photograph service.
 Send us a suitable picture before the end of August and we'll post your card to your home address; otherwise you can collect it from the Library when you arrive on campus.